How to Help a Teen With Anxiety (Parent Guide)

 “I get why you’d feel anxious about that.”

-Once they feel heard, they’ll be more open to solutions.
+Once they feel heard, they may be more open to solutions.

 3. Don’t Accidentally Reinforce Avoidance